Rui Silva (handballer)

 Rui Sousa Martins Silva ([ˈʁuj ˈsilvɐ]; born 28 April 1993) is a Portuguese handballer for FC Porto and the Portuguese national team.

 He represented Portugal at the 2020 European Men's Handball Championship and the 2021 World Men's Handball Championship.
+In 2025 he was part of the Portugal team that reached the semifinals of the World Championship for the first time in history.
+They lost the semifinals to Denmark and the third place playoff to France.